Biocontrol introduction

 Release details:

-Gourlay (2010) - in November 2007 50 were released at Waitahuna West near Lawrence, Otago, 50 at Glenomaru near Owaka, South Otago, 50 at Caberfeigh, Catlins, South Otago and 50 in Hokonui Hills near Browns, Central Southland.
+Gourlay (2010b) - released in November 2007 in the South Island as follows: 50 at Waitahuna West near Lawrence, Otago, 50 at Glenomaru near Owaka, South Otago, 50 at Caberfeigh, Catlins, South Otago and 50 in Hokonui Hills near Browns, Central Southland.

-Landcare Research (2015b) - earliest releases Southland/Otago, but now widely released throughout NZ, including 65 beetles near Masterton (Wairarapa) 2008 (with recently 30,000 collected and redistributed from this site) and 120 beetles Manawatu-Wanganui 2008 (with recently collections from this site distributed to 16 further sites in the region).
+Landcare Research (2015b) - earliest releases were in Southland/Otago, but now widely released throughout New Zealand, including 65 beetles near Masterton (Wairarapa) in 2008 (with recently 30,000 collected and redistributed from this site) and 120 beetles in Manawatu-Whanganui in 2008 (with recently collections from this site distributed to 16 further sites in the region) in the North Island.

 Cripps et al. (2022) - since C. arvense remains one of the most economically damaging pasture weeds in New Zealand, there is high demand for C. rubiginosa, especially for hill-country pasture where spraying herbicide is not practical or economical.
 Currently, it is redistributed from successful field sites, or reared on host plants in cages and then released at field sites.
 Trials were undertaken to develop a semi-artificial diet for C. rubiginosa, which would allow the mass-production of the beetle for release.
 Although no larvae completed development on the diets, some important progress was achieved, providing proof of concept that such a diet can be developed.